ailijevski/BlueReefModel/README.md

 With the rise of human activity or even underwater sea life populations, coral reef health is put on the line.
 Mandating regulations to prevent underwater activity is unlikely to influence anyone's decisions.
 So, how can we draw attention to these underwater coral reef ecosystems that are in need of care and attention?
 The answer lies within the question: we must _draw attention_ to these ecosystems by broadcasting their defining metrics in the form of a single score describing the health status of the given coral reef.

 This is where the Blue Reef Foundation comes to the rescue.

 ### The issue we are hoping to solve

-ANDRES Build effective and efficient ways to quantifiably promote, preserve, and protect biodiversity.
-ANDRES
+We aim to provide an infrastructure to quantifiably promote, preserve, and protect biodiversity in a cost-effective manner.
+We also aim to raise awareness of the affects of climate change on our Earth's diverse ecosystems.

 ### How our technology solution can help